CarstenJu/pdsnd_github/README.md

 - average **trip length**
 - **user** statistics

+# Available time frame
+The underlying data covers the months of January to June

 Once 1 city is completed the user can continue to investigate the other cities within the same run of the project

 ### Files used